mattnguy516/chess_ai/README.md

 # chess_ai

-Attempting to make a chess AI
+horribly attempting to make a chess AI